This design is meant to be reviewed at desktop size.

 Extracorporeal blood oxygenation and ozonation.
 Oxygenates the blood and supports immune function in patients with biofilm-protected infections.

-Blood is drawn, infused with medical-grade ozone, and returned to the body.
-Supports oxygen delivery, immune function, and biofilm disruption.
+Major autohemotherapy: blood is drawn, infused with medical-grade ozone, and returned to support oxygen delivery, immune function, and biofilm disruption.

 Hyperbaric Oxygen

 Pressurized oxygen therapy that helps disrupt the low-oxygen environments Borrelia prefers.
-Particularly useful for patients with neurological Lyme symptoms.
+Particularly useful for neurological Lyme symptoms.

 IV Nutrient Therapy

-High-dose vitamin C and glutathione IV protocols for antioxidant support, immune modulation, and Herxheimer reaction management.
+High-dose vitamin C and glutathione protocols for antioxidant support, immune modulation, and Herxheimer reaction management.

 Weber Endolaser

-Progressive Medical Center is the only clinic in Georgia offering Weberneedle Endolaser therapy.
-Therapeutic laser light delivered intravenously or directly to tissue to support mitochondrial function in chronic infection.
+We are the only clinic in Georgia offering Weberneedle Endolaser therapy.
+Therapeutic laser light supports mitochondrial function in chronic infection.

 Detoxification Support